ran-var/blog/source/_posts/xml-overflow.md

 0x7fffffffda68:	0x20	0x20	0x20	0x20	0x20	0x20	0x20	0x20
 ```

-Setting this memory view side by side with `config.xml` we are able to directly see the ASCII representation of the characters we've overflown the memory with:
+Setting this memory view side by side with `config.xml` we are able to directly see the hex representation of the ASCII characters we've overflown the memory with:
 `A=0x41*32, B=0x42*36, C=0x43*32, D=0x44*4 `

 This example was a significant oversimplification of how IoT/smart home devices utilize XML for parsing credentials, but it gets the point across: **blindly trusting XML and dumping it into fixed-size buffers is risky**.